ChouseinKec/triax-page/README.md

 - **Upcoming Blocks:** Future support for input, button, rich-text, and more.
 - **Block Nesting:** Blocks can be nested to create complex layouts.
 - **Add/Delete Blocks:** Easily add or delete blocks in the editor.
-- **Block-Level Controls:** Each block can add its own actions to the BlockActionPanel.
+- **Block-Level Controls:** Each block can add its own actions to the BlockActionLayoutPanel.
 - **Ordering & Drag-and-Drop:** (Planned) Reordering and drag-and-drop support for blocks.
 - **Extensible Block Registry:** Register custom block types and definitions via plugins.